aggresivveqq/infrastructure-migration/README.md

 # infrastructure-migrations

-This repository documents real-world infrastructure migration scenarios performed in a large enterprise environment.
+This repository contains real-world infrastructure migration scenarios executed in large enterprise environments.

+The focus is on **how migrations are planned, executed, validated, and rolled back** under production constraints.
 All system names, values, and identifiers are fully anonymized.

-The content is intended for educational and professional portfolio purposes.
+The content is curated as part of a professional DevOps / SRE portfolio.

 ---

-## Scope

-The repository covers **infrastructure-level migrations**, including but not limited to:
+## What You Will Find Here

+This repository documents **infrastructure-level migrations** across common platform components, including:

 - Messaging systems
 - Databases
 - Search and analytics platforms
-- Supporting infrastructure components
+- Supporting infrastructure services

-The focus is on **process, decision-making, risks, and validation**, not on vendor-specific secrets or internal implementations.
+Each scenario is written as a **production runbook**, not a tutorial.

 ---

+## How Migration Scenarios Are Structured

-Each migration scenario typically includes:
+Every migration scenario typically includes:

-- migration overview
+- clear problem statement and migration goals
-- architecture description
+- high-level architecture before and after the change
-- prerequisites
+- prerequisites and environmental assumptions
-- step-by-step procedure
+- step-by-step execution plan
-- validation checklist
+- validation and acceptance checks
-- rollback strategy
+- rollback strategy and failure handling
-- lessons learned
+- post-migration notes and lessons learned

+This structure reflects how migrations are handled in real operational environments.

 ---

-## What This Repository Is
+## What This Repository Represents

-- A collection of **production-grade migration runbooks**
+- A collection of **production-oriented migration runbooks**
-- A demonstration of **DevOps / SRE thinking**
+- A demonstration of **DevOps / SRE operational thinking**
-- A structured knowledge base for recurring infrastructure tasks
+- A reusable knowledge base for recurring infrastructure changes
+- A record of decision-making under real constraints

 ---

-## What This Repository Is NOT
+## What This Repository Deliberately Avoids

-- A dump of internal company documentation
+- Company-specific documentation or branding
-- A source of proprietary configurations
-- A data migration archive
+- Proprietary or sensitive configuration data
-- A vendor endorsement
+- Environment-identifying details
+- Vendor marketing or endorsements

 ---

-## Design Principles
+## Guiding Principles

-- **Safety first** — rollback and failure scenarios are explicitly documented
+- **Operational safety first** — rollback paths are mandatory
+- **Clarity over cleverness** — predictable, explainable steps
-- **Reproducibility** — steps are deterministic and verifiable
+- **Reproducibility** — migrations should be repeatable and verifiable
-- **Minimal assumptions** — environment-specific details are abstracted
-- **Operational clarity** — written as runbooks, not tutorials
+- **Realism** — assumptions match production conditions, not labs

 ---

 ## Intended Audience

+This repository is intended for:

 - DevOps Engineers
 - Site Reliability Engineers
 - Platform Engineers
 - Infrastructure Architects

+It may also be useful for engineers preparing or reviewing complex infrastructure changes.

 ---